MOSH-Insa-Toulouse/2024-2025-4GP-Racheleifrg-Krndnd/README.md

 6) **Sensor project presentation**: The Sensor project presentation folder contains a PowerPoint in which we explain the different steps of our project, the difficulties we faced and the results we obtained.

 7) **Datasheet**: The datasheet folder contains the datasheet of our graphite-based sensor.
-This document describes the main features of the graphite-based sensor, its working principle, its working conditions, and presents the results of the flex sensor and graphite-based sensor comparison.
+This document describes the main features of the graphite-based sensor, its working principle, its working conditions, and presents the results of the comparison between the flex sensor and graphite-based one.
 This graphite-based sensor can measure deformations up to 0.006, at room temperature.
 Higher deformations can break the graphite sensor.

-We found that the hardest pencil (the H) is the most sensitive sensor.
-The same conclusion was found by Wei et al. Measurement errors may have influenced our results, or we may have omitted other unknown factors.
+We found that the hardest pencil (H) was the most sensitive.
+The same conclusion was also reached by Wei et al. Measurement errors may have influenced our results, or we may have omitted other unknown factors.
 Nevertheless, a potential application for this technology can be observed when using hard pencils.
 With further material and experimental modifications, our handmade graphite sensor could be optimized.

 ## Physic behind the low tech strain gauges

-This graphite-based sensor works similarly to a strain gauge and can detect mechanical deformations in tension or compression.
+This graphite-based sensor works similarly to a strain gauge and can detect mechanical deformations under tension or compression.
 It can measure resistances of the order of the giga-ohm.
 The working principle relies on the relationship between the average nanoparticle distance and the resistance.
-Due to the granular property of the graphite, in tension, the layer stretches, increasing the distance between the nanoparticles (Figure 1).
+Due to the granular property of the graphite, under tension, the layer stretches, increasing the distance between the nanoparticles (Figure 1).
-According to the percolation theory, the material’s conductivity is then reduced, and its resistance increased.
+According to percolation theory, the material’s conductivity decreases, while its resistance increases.
 In compression, the distance between the nanoparticles is reduced, and the resistance decreases as more electrical paths are present.

 ![Imagen1](pictures/sensor_working_principle.png)